Nellore district: Assembly constituency

-The district has four revenue divisions namely Kandukuru, Kavali, Atmakur and Nellore.
-These revenue divisions are divided into 38 mandals, which consist of 1,177 villages and 12 towns (urban settlements).
+The district has four revenue divisions namely Gudur, Kavali, Atmakur and Nellore.
+These revenue divisions are divided into 36 mandals, which consist of 1,177 villages and 12 towns (urban settlements).
 A total of 940 gram panchayats exist in the district.
-The statutory towns consist of one municipal corporation (Nellore) and Three municipalities (Atmakur ,Kavali and Kandukur).
+The statutory towns consist of one municipal corporation (Nellore) and Four municipalities (Atmakur, Kavali, Buchireddypalem and Gudur).

 Cities and towns

-The district has one municipal corporation at Nellore and four municipalities at Kavali, Kandukur, Buchireddypalem and Atmakur.
+The district has one municipal corporation at Nellore and four municipalities at Kavali, Gudur, Buchireddypalem and Atmakur.
 One Nagar panchayat at Allur.